Warming Up the Cold Call: Choose Your First Sales Qualification Question Carefully

 Instead of doing the equivalent of blatantly asking for the customer’s credit card, your first qualification question should be the least intrusive question that you ask.
 Why?
 Your relationship with the decision-maker is brand new.
 You don’t know this decision-maker yet and they don’t know you.
 You don’t want to assume too much or sound too eager or appear pushy.
 Instead, you should use a softer approach that lets you be consultative and helpful.

 Asking a question like “Are you in the market for a new system?” without first developing a relationship is going to be perceived as pushy.
 You don’t want to come across as someone who’s only after the sale, only interested in your commission.
 These types of hard-sell tactics are the hallmark of fly by night operations, inexperienced salespeople, or untrustworthy types that good customers won’t want to buy from.

 When you’re in the process of appointment setting and qualifying business leads, you will increase your chances of getting qualification questions answered if you slow down your process.
 Don’t be in too big of a hurry to “make The Ask.”
 Instead, build a relationship first.

 Here are a few examples of good opening questions that you can use when qualifying sales leads:

 Are you looking for fresh insights on your appointment setting process?
 Talk to Strategic Sales & Marketing.
-Our team of experienced appointment setters help our clients with B2B lead generation and appointment setting services, creating better qualified B2B sales leads and bigger sales results.
-Contact Strategic Sales & Marketing for a free quick quote or a free, no obligation Test Drive of our appointment setting services.
+Our team of experienced appointment setters helps our clients with B2B lead generation and appointment setting services, creating better qualified B2B sales leads and bigger sales results.
+Contact Strategic Sales & Marketing for a free quick quote or a free, no-obligation Test Drive of our appointment setting services.